datasciencewithconnie/Using-Python-to-visualize-my-runners-high/README.md

 # Using-Python-to-visualize-my-runners-high
-# This will be the tutorial showing you how to connect Strava API and extract running training log and visualize, eventaully provide useful insights to enhance running performance.
+### This will be the tutorial showing you how to connect Strava API using python and extract running training log and visualize, eventaully provide useful insights to enhance running performance.
 Hit new PR/PBs.